taocpp/json/README.md

 ### PEGTL License

-The Art of C++ / JSON library contains the [PEGTL](https://github.com/ColinH/PEGTL) which is licensed as follows:
+The Art of C++ / JSON contains the [PEGTL](https://github.com/ColinH/PEGTL) which is licensed as follows:

 > Copyright (c) 2014-2015 Dr. Colin Hirsch and Daniel Frey
 >